 1. Lean F.I.R.E

 Lean F.I.R.E enthusiasts tend to live a minimalist lifestyle so they spend less than the average person.
-They save up to 25x their annual expenses and adhere to a strict budget.
+They save up to 25x their annual expenses and adhere to a strict budget to achieve financial freedom earlier than usual.

 Benefits Of Lean F.I.R.E May Include